jsrn/Collage.py/README.md

 # Collage.py

 Collage.py was created when I needed to quickly produce compilations of cropped game screenshots.
-When executed, Collage.py will quickly produce a tiled collage of all images within the `images` folder.
-Images will be scaled to the average (mean) height of the images, so it is best that the screenshots are of roughly equal size.
+When executed, Collage.py will quickly produce a tiled collage of all images within the `images/` folder.
+Images will be scaled to the average (mean) height of all images in the folder, so it is best that the screenshots are of roughly equal height.

 #### Usage